FabioTorresSilva/ColorPalette_React/README.md

 # React Color Palette Generator

 This is a simple React project to generate a palette of 5 random colors.
+Additionally, you can lock the colors you like and generate only the ones you dislike.
+There is also a copy button to easily copy the hexadecimal code.

 ![Screenshot 2024-02-03 at 09-45-35 React App](https://github.com/FabioTorresSilva/ColorPalette_React/assets/121696024/a4dce86e-01a7-4b0a-859f-66e1d3e8841f)